bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Kind of overkill, yeah.
 What you actually need is a little bit weaker.
 And also there are other issues when it comes to compatibility with batch verification or with batch validation.
-One way to think about this is really like in a signature aggregation scheme, it's a little bit like a multi-signature scheme, but as you said, like the verifier will do the key aggregation because the verifier gets all the individual public keys and somehow would need to aggregate those keys.
+One way to think about this is, in a signature aggregation scheme, it's a little bit like a multi-signature scheme, but as you said, the verifier will do the key aggregation because the verifier gets all the individual public keys and somehow would need to aggregate those keys.
 And if we do this in a MuSig style, this key aggregation, then this key aggregation again is an elliptic curve computation, but we couldn't add this to the batch for doing batch validation.
 So we couldn't batch it together with a signature validation or with a Taproot commitment openings.
-So probably there are other signature aggregation schemes that more different from MuSig that would actually allow for fetch validation.
+So probably there are other signature aggregation schemes more different from MuSig that would actually allow for fetch validation.
-So yeah, really, it's like, as you say, like you could construct it basically from MuSig, but MuSig is overkill.
+So yeah, really, it's like, as you say, you could construct it basically from MuSig, but MuSig is overkill.
 And that's the reason not to do that.

 Speaker 0: 00:33:01